Ivan Pavlov: Return to Russia

+Nobel Prize

 Starting in 1901, Pavlov was nominated over four successive years for the Nobel Prize in Physiology or Medicine.
 He did not win the prize until 1904 because his previous nominations were not specific to any discovery, but based on a variety of laboratory findings.
 When Pavlov received the Nobel Prize it was specified that he did so "in recognition of his work on the physiology of digestion, through which knowledge on vital aspects of the subject has been transformed and enlarged".

+Studies of digestion

-It was at the Institute of Experimental Medicine that Pavlov carried out his classical experiments on the digestive glands, which would eventually grant him the aforementioned Nobel prize.
-Pavlov investigated the gastric function of dogs, and later, homeless children, by externalizing a salivary gland so he could collect, measure, and analyze the saliva and what response it had to food under different conditions.
-He noticed that the dogs tended to salivate before food was actually delivered to their mouths, and set out to investigate this "psychic secretion", as he called it.
-Experiments on orphaned children, involving drilling a hole in their cheeks and applying electric shocks, were continued by his assistant Nikolay Krasnogorsky.
+At the Institute of Experimental Medicine, Pavlov carried out his classical experiments on the digestive glands, which would eventually grant him the aforementioned Nobel prize.

 Pavlov's laboratory housed a full-scale kennel for the experimental canines.
 Pavlov was interested in observing their long-term physiological processes.
 This required keeping them alive and healthy to conduct chronic experiments, as he called them.
 These were experiments over time, designed to understand the normal functions of dogs.
-This was a new kind of study, because previously experiments had been "acute," meaning that the dog went through vivisection which ultimately killed the canine in the process.
+This was a new kind of study, because previously experiments had been "acute", meaning that the dog underwent vivisection which ultimately killed it.
+Pavlov would often remove the esophagus of several dogs and created a fistula in their throats.

+Other activities

-A 1921 article by S. Morgulis in the journal Science was critical of Pavlov's work, raising concerns about the environment in which these experiments had been performed.
-Based on a report from H. G. Wells, claiming that Pavlov grew potatoes and carrots in his laboratory the article stated, "It is gratifying to be assured that Professor Pavlov is raising potatoes only as a pastime and still gives the best of his genius to scientific investigation".
+A 1921 article by Sergius Morgulis in the journal Science reported the effects of the Allied blockade on Russian scientists' access to scientific literature and resources.
+Morgulis quoted from a report by H. G. Wells (later collected in Russia in the Shadows) that Pavlov grew potatoes and carrots in his laboratory.
+He added "It is gratifying to be assured that Professor Pavlov is raising potatoes only as a pastime and still gives the best of his genius to scientific investigation".
 That same year, Pavlov began holding laboratory meetings known as the 'Wednesday meetings' at which he spoke frankly on many topics, including his views on psychology.
 These meetings lasted until he died in 1936.